rebuilt/capstone-proposal/proposal.md

 1. Add or remove albums
 2. Add a photo(s) to an album

+#### Javascript interactivity

+- Clicking the submit button will trigger an ajax request to create a new album based on the name provided.
+If the album was successfully created the album will be added to the chart below listing all current albums.
+- Clicking the delete button will trigger an ajax request to delete the album
+- Clicking the add button will trigger an ajax request to add the photos to the album listed in the dropdown menu

 ### Shares#Index

 The purpose of this page is to view the albums shared with other users.
 Here, a user can add or remove permissions.

 1. Give/Remove permissions to view a albums

+#### Javascript interactivity

+- Clicking the 'stop sharing' button will trigger an ajax request to remove a user from the list of shares.
+If successful, the share will be removed from the page.

 ### Shares#New

 1. Create a share for a particular album
 2. Search for users.
 Search by name or by email
 3. The share button will add permissions to view that album

+#### Javascript interactivity

+- Clicking the 'find user' button will trigger an ajax request to return a list of user results.
+The users found will be added to a results div below.

 ### User Registration